Age is a broad equality area and has implications for all people.

 The new public sector equality duty in the Act came into force in April 2011.
 The duty places an obligation on public authorities to take action to eradicate discrimination, proactively promote equality of opportunity, and to foster good relations across relevant protected characteristics.
 This duty applies to people of all ages.

-A proposed ban on age discrimination
+Ban on age discrimination

-The Home Office has published quick-start guidance to support the introduction of the ban on age discrimination. (external link)
+The Home Office has published quick-start guidance to support the introduction of the ban on age discrimination (external link).